npmcdn-to-unpkg-bot/inheritance.js/README.md

 [![Bower Package](https://img.shields.io/bower/v/inheritance-js.svg?style=flat-square)](http://bower.io/search/?q=inheritance-js)

+> **WARNING: This project has been deprecated** and **will be removed from NPM and Bower in about 6 months (Feb, 2017)**!
+This project started out as an experiment/learning tool for me, but I ultimately found that the approach taken in the project is VERY inefficient.
+I'm truly very sorry for any inconvenience this may cause.
+I recommend as a replacement that you use the native inheritance functionality of JavaScript, it's fast, and really actually not that hard to pick up; or just use [ES6 classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
+Trying to turn the prototypal inheritance into classical inheritance is really not worth it in JavaScript.
+It's better to embrace how the language works naturally, once you do, you'll never regret it.
+I will remove the library from NPM and Bower in about 6 months.
+  **If anyone would like to take over the project, just let me know.**

 Simple, lightweight extensions and helpers that make inheritance in JS a breeze, all with pure JavaScript, no extra libraries needed.

 Includes support for AMD, CommonJS, and global inclusion via an HTML script tag.